Learning-Enabled Elastic Network Topology for Distributed ISAC Service Provisioning: Problem Formulation

-where ${o}$ denotes a constant normalization parameter, and ${\bar O_m}$ represents the basic signaling overhead associated with the basic CCN deployment.
+where the normalization parameter $o$ controls the scaling of the total signaling overhead, and the baseline ${\bar O_m}$ captures the inherent signaling cost of basic CCN deployment.\footnote{Note that a larger normalization value $o$ reduces the relative impact of signaling overhead and leads to higher USR values, whereas a smaller $o$ increases the sensitivity of USR to signaling cost and results in a more conservative performance evaluation.
+Moreover, when ${\bar O_m}$ is larger, the additional signaling overhead incurred by joint CFN operation becomes relatively less significant, which encourages more cooperative resource allocation decisions.}

-Next, to maximize the USR in \eqref{equsr}, we consider the joint design of network topology (including service classification and CCN grouping), power allocation, and beamforming: where ${\mathbb V}_{n,m}^{{\rm{LCP}}}$ denotes the local optimization variable set of service classification and dedicated resource (power/bandwith) partition (LCP) at CCN $m$; ${\mathbb V}_{n,m}^{{\rm{LPB}}}$ denotes the local optimization variable set of power and beamforming allocation (LPB) in CCN $m$; ${{\mathbb V}_n^{{\rm{FG}}}}$ denotes the federated optimization variable set of CCN grouping (FG) at CPU; ${\mathbb V}_{n,r}^{{\rm{FPB}}}$ denotes the federated optimization variable set of power and beamforming allocation (FPB) in CFN $r$.
+Next, to maximize the USR in \eqref{equsr}, we consider the joint design of network topology (including service classification and CCN grouping), power allocation, and beamforming: where ${\mathbb V}_{n,m}^{{\rm{LCP}}}$ denotes the local optimization variable set for service classification and dedicated resource (power/bandwidth) partition (LCP) at CCN $m$; ${\mathbb V}_{n,m}^{{\rm{LPB}}}$ denotes the local optimization variable set for power and beamforming allocation (LPB) in CCN $m$; ${{\mathbb V}_n^{{\rm{FG}}}}$ denotes the federated optimization variable set for CCN grouping (FG) at CPU; ${\mathbb V}_{n,r}^{{\rm{FPB}}}$ denotes the federated optimization variable set for power and beamforming allocation (FPB) in CFN $r$.
 Specifically, we have

 Subsequently, we formulate the following signaling-efficient optimization problem: